coxmediagroup/Tic-Tac-Toe/README.rst

 Firstly, let me thank you for taking the time to consider me as a candidate for employment.
-While not strictly necessary to achieve the goal of the project, I chose to use Django since you are a Django shop and I have experience working with it.
+While not strictly necessary to achieve the goal of the project, I chose to use Django since I am familiar with and have experience working with it.

 There are further instructions below on how to quickly launch this project within an instance of the Django dev server.
 If you are running Windows, there are also batch